emw8105/visio-parser-tool/README.md

 # Visio Parsing Tool

-REMINDER: DELETE THE EXAMPLE DOCUMENTS WHEN DEVELOPMENT IS FINISHED

 ## Introduction
 This is the POC mock for a tool designed to generate and execute test cases for QA purposes.
 This version simply has some neat graph algorithms that show off how different elements of a Visio file can be parsed to collect interesting data.